The Best Brunch in Richmond, Virginia

 Man… I almost missed this place.
 It was my last stop in the city as I was leaving and thankfully, I made it.
 Because Dot’s Back Inn immediately jumped into my list of best Richmond brunch spots.
 In addition to the normal menu that consists of an array of omelets, breakfast platters, and other items, they also have a small specials menu where you can find some more off the run items.

-Even though I’ve listed Dot’s Back Inn as a spot for the best breakfast in Richmond, it’s also a local favorite for dinner too.
+Even though I’ve listed Dot’s Back Inn as a spot for the best Richmond breakfast, it’s also a local favorite for dinner too.
 People love their burgers, wings, and they even have specials like fried oysters or soft-shell crabs in season.
 And the prices here, are more than reasonable.
 This is a true neighborhood gem.

 Bonus Tip: For a great dinner, try Demi’s Mediterrannean Kitchen across the street.
 It’s run by the same owner of Dot’s, Chef Jimmy Tsamouras.